Fanlingpao

-Fanlingpao (翻领袍 (fānlǐngpáo, Lapel robe)), sometimes referred to as kuapao (袴袍) and hufu (Chinese: 胡服) in the Tang dynasty when they feature double overturned lapels, is a type of paofu with lapels.
-It was categorized as Hufu instead of Hanfu due to its association with clothing of the foreigners who came from the Silk road.
-Fanlingpao were first introduced in China during the Northern Wei dynasty and became popular in Northern Qi.
-The custom of wearing fanlingpao were then inherited and further developed in the Sui and Tang dynasties.
-The fanlingpao could be transformed into a round collar robe, called yuanlingpao, in the Tang dynasty through the use of buttons.
-The fanlingpao shows foreign influences, which are mostly likely from the Persian, Sassanian Persian, Iranian Sogdian, and Turkic.
-(Note: The Turks typically had lapel robes which closed on the left side.)
-Fanlingpao were popular fashion during Tang dynasty for both men and women and showed the popularity of Hufu-style clothing during this period; it was considered hufu while yuanlingpao was categorized as a form Hanfu.
+' (翻领袍 (fānlǐngpáo, Lapel robe)), sometimes referred to as ' (袴袍) and ' (Chinese: 胡服) in the Tang dynasty when they feature double overturned lapels, is a type of paofu with lapels.
+It was categorized as Hufu instead of Hanfu due to its association with clothing of the foreigners who came from the Silk road. were first introduced in China during the Northern Wei dynasty and became popular in Northern Qi.
+The custom of wearing were then inherited and further developed in the Sui and Tang dynasties.
+The could be transformed into a round collar robe, called yuanlingpao, in the Tang dynasty through the use of buttons.
+The shows foreign influences, which are mostly likely from the Persian, Sassanian Persian, Iranian Sogdian, and Turkic.
+(Note: The Turks typically had lapel robes which closed on the left side.) were popular fashion during Tang dynasty for both men and women and showed the popularity of Hufu-style clothing during this period; it was considered hufu while yuanlingpao was categorized as a form Hanfu.